gamemanual0/gm0/source/docs/know-your-lingo.rst

 Qualifier
    Tournament with 5-6 qualifying matches and best-of-three alliance elimination matches.
 Judging included.
 Will advance to States/Regional level.
 League Meet
-   Low-stress tournament with matches counting towards league rank.
+   Low-stress competition with matches counting towards league rank at a League Tournament.
 No judging.
-League Championship
+League Tournament
-   Tournament with ranked matches and alliance elimination matches.
+   Tournament with ranked matches and alliance elimination matches for teams participating in that League.
 Judging included.
 Will advance to States/Regional level.
-Only for teams participating in that League.
+Sometimes called a "League Championship".
 Alliance
    Group of two or, in eliminations, two or three teams that compete.
 In elimination matches each team must play at least once.
 Ranking Points (RP)